BU-Spark/ml-spare-it-contamination/4.POC/Image Generation/readme.md

 ### Overview

-As per the tasks in the project description, we have tried to generate images as an effort to enhance the underrepresented calsees in their dataset.
+As per the tasks in the project description, we have tried to generate images as an effort to enhance the underrepresented classes in the Spare-it dataset.
 We tried to train both a  GAN and a diffusion model, but results were sub-optimal likely due to the lack of training data.
 We then tried to fine-tune a pretrained stable diffusion model on the Spare-it dataset and generate images for a specific class (teabags), which yielded better results as shown below.

 ### File directory

 - **`diffusion_tuning.ipynb`**: This notebook contains the code that we used to fine-tune stable diffusion.
-- **`Image_Cropper.ipynb`**: This notebook contains code to extract images for a give label from the Spare-it dataset using the segmentation masks.
+- **`Image_Cropper.ipynb`**: This notebook contains code to extract images for a given label from the Spare-it dataset using the segmentation masks.

 ### Results